Cláudia Cruz Santos: Political career

-Santos became a member of the Assembly of the Republic in 2019, representing Aveiro District, and was re-elected in January 2022, when the PS won a majority in the Assembly.
+Santos became a member of the Assembly of the Republic in 2019, representing Aveiro, and was re-elected in January 2022, when the PS won a majority in the Assembly and in 2024 when the Democratic Alliance was the leading party.
 She is the Socialist Party's coordinator on the parliamentary Committee on Constitutional Affairs, Rights, Liberties and Guarantees.
 She has been a member of the jury for awards for Human Rights and for Science, which are given by the Assembly.

 In 2020, she was appointed to head the disciplinary council of the Portuguese Football Federation, an appointment that led to some criticism, including from FC Porto, one of the country's leading clubs.

 Publications

 Santos has published 7 books on legal issues, some of them with co-authors, over 30 journal articles, and more than 20 chapters in books.
 She is also the author of two novels: Nenhuma Verdade se Escreve no Singular and A Vida Oculta das Coisas.